Malbec

 A Lil’ Malbec Wine History

-Malbec, which is also called Côt (“coat”) or “Auxxerois,” comes from Sud-Ouest, France.
-The thick-skinned grape was a natural cross of two esoteric varieties: Prunelard from Gaillac and Magdeleine des Charentes from Montpellier (the mother of Merlot!).
+Malbec, which is also called Côt (“coat”) or “Auxerrois,” comes from Sud-Ouest, France.
+The thick-skinned grape was a natural cross of two lesser-known varieties: Prunelard from Gaillac and Magdeleine Noire de Charentes from Montpellier (the mother of Merlot!).

-Malbec is an important blending grape in Bordeaux but, because of its poor resistance to fungal diseases and pests, it never surfaced as a top grape.
+Malbec is an important blending grape in Bordeaux, but it has never emerged as a top grape due to its poor resistance to fungal diseases and pests.

 Written byMadeline Puckette